How Much Should You Have Saved for Retirement by Age?

 Your 60s: The Home Stretch

 Target: 10x salary by 67.
-Priority: Consider your Social Security claiming strategy carefully.
-Waiting from age 62 to 70 increases your monthly benefit by approximately 77%.
+Social Security timing is huge.
+Waiting from 62 to 70 bumps your monthly benefit by ~77%.
 For a couple, optimizing claiming ages can add hundreds of thousands of dollars in lifetime benefits.
 Begin to shift your asset allocation toward more conservative investments as your retirement date approaches.

 Run Your Retirement Numbers